lfrestrepog/if-docs/docs/developers/how-to-write-unit-tests.md

 describe("execute", ()=> {})
 ```

-For example, here is a describe block checking that the `Sum` model initializes correctly:
+For example, here is a describe block checking that the `Sum` plugin initializes correctly:

 ```typescript
 describe('lib/sum: ', () => {